ubuntu-mate/ubuntu-mate.org/blog/20160728-ubuntu-mate-yakkety-alpha2.md

 .. author: Martin Wimpress
 -->

-**Beaut, beauty!
-We're stoked to announce Ubuntu MATE 16.10 Alpha 1, the first distro to ship a fair dinkum MATE Desktop implementation built entirely against GTK3+.
-Some thought we'd let the kangaroos loose in the top paddock by being the first distro to switch to GTK3+ and it would all come a gutser.
-But we put in big mobs of effort to ensure it's not complete ball dust.
-Give it a burl!**

-The above statement is for the benefit of our friends at [#systemau](https://systemau.net.au/) who lament the predictable and often dreary wording used in Linux distro release announcements.
-We hope we've help restore balance to the force `;-)`

-# Ubuntu MATE 16.10 Alpha 2

 We are preparing Ubuntu MATE 16.10 (Yakkety Yak) for distribution on [October 13th, 2016](https://wiki.ubuntu.org/YakketyYak/ReleaseSchedule) With this *Alpha* pre-release, you can see what we are trying out in